studiofarzulla/event_study/CONTRIBUTING.md

 - The project README
 - Release notes
 - Project documentation
+- Poster in my study.

-Thank you for contributing to the Cryptocurrency Event Study project!
+Thank you for contributing to my overcomplicated yet beautiful creation!